BACK

 Request and respond to feedback at each project phase.

-Train team on empathy, proactivity, and recovery best practices.
+Train the team on empathy, proactivity, and recovery.

 10. Key Resources & Templates